dmodena/worker-bulls-n-cows/README.md

-Web Workers
+Worker Bulls and Cows
 ---

-A test with Web Workers API.
+An implementation of the game Bulls and Cows using Web Workers API.